smudger/skull/README.md

-# Planning Poker
+# Skull

-A planning poker site written in Vue.
+A web implementation of the popular card game Skull.
+Written in Vue.
 Uses WebRTC to avoid the need for a backend server.